thaake408/credit-risk-classification/README.md

 Prepare label sets and feature DataFrame from the provided dataset.
 Segregate the dataset into training and testing subsets using the train_test_split method.
-Develop a logistic regression model and fit the original data into this model.
+Develop a LogisticRegression model and fit the original data into this model.
 Generate predictions on the testing dataset labels using the fitted model and testing feature data.
 Assess the model's efficacy by computing accuracy scores, confusion matrices, and a classification report.